rfmejia/billing-management-play/README.md

 Billing Management Application - Nooovle
 ========================================

-Nooovle's web application solution for Hobbies of Asia, Inc.
+Nooovle's web application solution for Hobbies of Asia, Inc. Uses the Play!
+Framework on Scala for API services, Slick and H2 for database services, and AngularJS with Bootstrap for its UI Client.

 ## System Requirements